kohlhofer/Crossings/characters/patron-2.md

 - Sings old songs late at night, when the mood is right
 - Fiercely protective of her few possessions
 - Clings to hardship and drama, sometimes creating it for herself
+- Has a history of mechanical, arbitrary sexual encounters with the protagonist, which have since ceased for no particular reason.
+These encounters were unsentimental and left no lasting connection.

 ## Behaviors and Scene Cues